j0ru/kickoff/README.md

 This project is still in heavy development and code quality as well as test coverage are in dire need of improvement.
 But it is usable and I will try not to break *too* much between releases ;-)

 ## Features
-* Wayland compatible (only wlroots based compositors though)
+* Wayland native (only wlroots based compositors though)
 * Fuzzy search
 * Fast and snappy
 * Remembers often used applications